 - Why are you homeschooling your kids?

-Let’s break down each of these questions.
+Let’s break down each of these questions and look at them individually.

 The Perfect Homeschool Schedule